The Nature of Mathematics

 - A range of methods of calculating e.g. mental, pencil and paper and using a calculator.

 - Working with ICT to develop subject knowledge in data, recording and analysis skills.

 The Foundation Stage

-As Reception and Pre-School are part of the Early Years Foundation Stage, we relate the mathematical aspects of the children’s work to the objectives set out in the Early Learning Goals, which underpin the curriculum planning for children aged two to five.
+As Reception pupils are part of the Early Years Foundation Stage, we relate the mathematical aspects of the children’s work to the objectives set out in the Early Learning Goals, which underpin the curriculum planning for children aged two to five.
 We give all the children ample opportunity to develop their understanding of number, measurement, pattern, shape and space, through varied activities that allow them to enjoy, explore, practise and talk confidently about mathematics.

-Pre-prep and Main Prep
+Pre-Prep and Main Prep

 Mathematics is a core subject in the National Curriculum, and in Pre-Prep and Main Prep we use the National Curriculum 2014 as the basis for implementing the statutory requirements of the programme of study for mathematics.
 Each year is structured around four learning strands (number, measure, geometry and statistics) increasing to six in Y6 (number, measure, geometry, statistics, ratio and proportion and algebra).